bengl3rt/clocaltunnel/README.md

 ----

 * Better client state management/state machine
-* Fail gracefully if there is no SSH key on disk
+* Upload SSH key, if available, in the HTTP request to localtunnel
 * Make JSMN JSON parsing much more robust and future-proof

 Use